mattsmith24/solarlogging/README.md

 To run it, try `python solarweb.py`.

-There is an optional argument to download solar history to csv files (per year).
-To use this script.
-First add a field 'install_date' to the solarweb.json file with format 'YYYY-MM-DD'.
+There is an optional argument to download solar history to the daily table in the DB.
+To use this, first add a field 'install_date' to the solarweb.json file with format 'YYYY-MM-DD'.
 The script will attempt to download daily data from the date until now.
 To run it type `python solarweb.py --history`.

-It will outpout files to history-{year}.csv files.
+For debugging, run with `python solarweb.py --dump`.
+This will print the contents of the database to the console.